 Where the child, young person or staff member tests positive, the rest of household should isolate and the remainder of their bubble/group will be closely monitored for 14 days.
-The other year group members of that wider bubble/group do not need to self-isolate unless they subsequently develop symptoms.
+The other year group members of that wider bubble/group do not need to self-isolate unless they subsequently develop symptoms or it is known that they have been a close contact, within 2 metres for 15 minutes or within 1 metre.

 As part of the national test and trace programme, if other cases are detected within the bubble/group, National Institute for Health Protection's local health protection teams will conduct a rapid investigation and will advise the school on the most appropriate action to take.
-In some cases, a larger number of other children, young people and staff may be asked to self-isolate at home as a precautionary measure - perhaps the whole bubble, year group or site.
+In some cases, a larger number of other children, young people and staff may be asked to self-isolate at home as a precautionary measure - perhaps the whole bubble, or site.
 Where schools are observing guidance on infection prevention and control, which will reduce risk of transmission, closure of the whole school will not generally be necessary, if there have been further suspected cases or two confirmed cases in a previous 14-day period, National Institute for Health Protection may put the School on localised lockdown.